savetree-1/gov-docflow-ai/README.md

 - Add comments and notes
 - Track document status in real-time

 **Use Case**: A District Revenue Officer uploads a land dispute file.
-AI generates a summary showing: "Land dispute between 2 parties, Plot number 142, Tehri district, 45 lakh rupees valuation, requires legal department review."
+AI generates a summary showing: "Land dispute between 2 parties, Plot #142, Tehri district, ₹45 lakh valuation, requires legal department review."
 The system automatically routes it to Legal Department and notifies the concerned officer.

-#### 4. Auditor (Transparency & Accountability)
+#### 4. **Auditor** (Transparency & Accountability)

 **Who they are**: RTI officers, internal audit teams, accountability watchdogs